zooba/pymanager/pep-draft.md

 regular download pages.

-Third-party tools that currently distribute their own builds of CPython will be welcome to use ours.
-Officially, they will only be supported when installing using PyManager, though there is no intent to prevent anyone from using our index directly unless genuine abuse is detected.
+Third-party tools that currently distribute their own builds of CPython will be welcome to use ours, though will be expected to be the initial point of contact for their users requiring support.

 Project ownership and development